H0rologium/H0rologium/Among Us Automation/README.md

+### Please note this was written in my FRESHMAN year of college and is very poorly coded/optimized.

+There was a rewrite attempt but i highly recommend not using this code at all.

 The purpose of this project is to create a program exploring function of the OpenCV and PyAutoGUI libraries.
 The program is made to automatically play the online game 'Among Us'.
 The game is owned by Innersloth Studios and I have no relations with the company.